Typical Cartoon Animal Colors

 , but more often it's a case of Color-Coded for Your Convenience

 Typical Animal Colors, Markings, and Patterns in Animated Works in General:

-- Crows And Ravens: Yellow beaks and feet even though real crows and ravens have beaks and feet that are black like their feathers.
-The all-black feathered corvid that has a yellow beak in Real Life is a chough.
+- Crows and Ravens: Shiny black feathers with yellow beaks and feet (real crows and ravens have beaks and feet that are black.
+The all-black feathered corvid that has a yellow beak in Real Life is a chough.)

-- Wolves: Black with white or cream-colored slipper-like marked hindfeet, white or cream-colored facial "masks," and sometimes a white or cream-colored tail tip, even though they do not look that way in reality.
-More common in The Golden Age of Animation.
-In more recent works, they are often grey with lighter grey chests, bellies, and muzzles or facial "masks," which is more realistic.
+- Wolves: Black with white or cream-colored slipper-like marked hindfeet, white or cream-colored facial "masks," and sometimes a white or cream-colored tail tip was common in The Golden Age of Animation.
+In more recent works, they are often grey with lighter grey chests, bellies, and muzzles or facial "masks" which is more realistic.